shalvah/unnportal-php/README.md

 ```
 Run `composer install`.

-# Disclaimer
+## Bugs or security vulnerabilities
+If you discover any bugs or security vulnerabilities, please contact me at shalvah.adebayo@gmail.com or open an issue.

+## Contribution
+You wanna help improve this package?
+Thanks!
+All you need to do:
+- Fork the project
+- Clone your fork to your local machine
+- Make your changes
+- Commit your changes and push
+- Open a pull request
+I'll attend to all PRs as soon as I can!

+## If you like this...
+Please star and share!
+Thanks!

+## Disclaimer (Yup, just to be safe)
-I, Shalvah Adebayo, am in no way liable for how this work is used.
+I am in no way liable for how this work is used.
-You are required to abide by the terms of the included MIT license.
-In addition, you are to properly educate your users on which of their data you can access and what you will use it for.
-Please STORE NO LOGIN DETAILS.